How to Change Oven Bulb: Safe UK Guide & Tips

 Always double-check your oven's manual or the old bulb itself to confirm the fitting and wattage before you buy a replacement.

-Prepare Your Oven and Tools
+Prepare Your Tools

 Thankfully, you won't need a massive toolkit for this.
 It’s usually a straightforward job requiring just a couple of things: